 Apart from business activities, as a big enterprise, Agribank has shown its corporate social responsibilities towards the nation’s social welfare program.
 Resolution 30a/2008/NQ-CP by the Government on rapid and sustainable poverty reduction supporting program for 61 poor districts in 20 provinces, Agribank has sponsored VND 160 billion to Muong Ang and Tua Chua districts of DienBienProvince.
 Agribank provided 2,188 gratitude houses in 2009, as of August 2010, Agribank also funded 41 blocks of 329 rooms, 40 sanitary quarters, 40 warter supplies, 40 kitchens, 9,000 m2 of concrete yard and other equipments for 38 schools of these two districts.
 In addition, Agribank funded the buiding up of hundreds of gratitude houses over the country; provided passbooks for late - servicewomen solders with hard life; also funded for surgery of heart-disease children, funded for Hospital construction and historical monuments embellishment.
 Annually, Agrbank’s employees support salary of 04 working days to welfare funds such as: Fund for the poor, Fund for Children Saving, ….
-In 2011, Agribank has sponsored over VND 200 billion, and VND 333 billion in 2012 for charitable activities.
+In 2011, Agribank has sponsored over VND 200 billion, and VND 333 billion in 2012 and VND 400 billion in 2013 for charitable activities.

 On the occasion of 21 years of Agribank anniversary (26 March 1988 – 26 March 2009), Agribank was of great pleasure to welcome the visit of His Excellency Mr. Nong Duc Manh.
 He highly appriciated the great effort of Agribank and emphasized that the bank should be fully awared and well done the Dicision 26-NQ/TW in the direction “Strongly change on mechanism, Improve the spirit and material life for the farmer”.